venkat001/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-05__instructions.md

 1. From the **AdatumSync - Overview** blade, display the **AdatumSync - Custom domain names** blade.

-1. On the **AdatumSync - Custom domain names** blade, identify the primary, default DNS domain name associated the Azure AD tenant.
+1. On the **AdatumSync - Custom domain names** blade, identify the primary, default DNS domain name associated with the Azure AD tenant.
 Note its value - you will need it in the next task.

 1. From the **AdatumSync - Custom domain names** blade, add the **adatum.com** custom domain.

 1. On the **adatum.com** blade, review the information necessary to perform verification of the Azure AD domain name.

    > **Note**: You will not be able to complete the validation process because you do not own the **adatum.com** DNS domain name.
-This will not prevent you from synchronizing **adatum.com** Active Directory domain with the Azure AD tenant.
-You will use for this purpose, the default primary DNS name of the Azure AD tenant (the name ending with the **onmicrosoft.com** suffix), which you identified earlier in this task.
-However, keep in mind that, as the result, the DNS domain name of Active Directory domain and the DNS name of the Azure AD tenant will differ.
-This means that Adatum users will need to use different names when signing in to Active Directory domain and when signing in to Azure AD tenant.
+This will not prevent you from synchronizing the **adatum.com** Active Directory domain with the Azure AD tenant.
+You will use for this purpose the default primary DNS name of the Azure AD tenant (the name ending with the **onmicrosoft.com** suffix), which you identified earlier in this task.
+However, keep in mind that, as a result, the DNS domain name of the Active Directory domain and the DNS name of the Azure AD tenant will differ.
+This means that Adatum users will need to use different names when signing in to the Active Directory domain and when signing in to Azure AD tenant.

 #### Task 3: Create an Azure AD user with the Global Administrator role

-1. In the Azure portal, navigate to the **Users - All users** blade of the AdatumSync Azure AD tenant.
+1. In the Azure portal, navigate to the **Users - All users** blade of the **AdatumSync** Azure AD tenant.

 1. From the **Users - All users** blade, create a new user with the following settings:

     - Name: **syncadmin**

-    - User name: **syncadmin@***<DNS-domain-name>* where *<DNS-domain-name>* represents the default primary DNS domain name you identified earlier in the previous task.
+    - User name: **syncadmin@***<DNS-domain-name>* where *<DNS-domain-name>* represents the default primary DNS domain name you identified in the previous task.
 Take a note of this user name.
 You will need it later in this lab.

     - Profile: **Not configured**